Ole Worm: Scientific and cultural significance

 In medicine, Worm's chief contributions were in embryology.
 The Wormian bones (small bones that fill gaps in the cranial sutures) are named after him.

 Worm is known to have been a collector of early literature in the Scandinavian languages.
 He also wrote a number of treatises on runestones and collected texts that were written in runic.
-Worm received letters of introduction to the bishops of Denmark and Norway from the King of Denmark due to the king's interest and approval.
+Worm received letters of introduction to the bishops of Denmark and Norway from the King of Denmark-Norway due to the king's interest and approval.

 In 1626 Worm published his "Danish Chronology" (Fasti Danici) containing the results of his researches into runic lore; and in 1636 his "Runes: the oldest Danish literature" (Runir seu Danica literatura antiquissima), a compilation of transcribed runic texts.
 In 1643 his "Danish Monuments" (Danicorum Monumentorum) was published.
 The first written study of runestones, it is also one of the only surviving sources for depictions of numerous runestones and inscriptions from Denmark, some of which are now lost.
 An illustration of his pet bird, a great auk, survives as the only known illustration of a live member of the species, which is now extinct.

 As a scientist, Worm straddled the line between modern and pre-modern.
 As an example, in a very modern, empirical mode, Worm determined in 1638 that the unicorn did not exist and that purported unicorn horns simply were from the narwhal.
 At the same time, however, he then wondered if the anti-poison properties associated with a unicorn's horn still held true, and undertook experiments in poisoning pets and then serving them ground up narwhal horn (his poisoning must have been relatively mild because he reported that they did recover).

-Other empirical investigations he conducted included providing convincing evidence that lemmings were rodents and not, as some thought, spontaneously generated by the air (Worm 1655, p.
-327), and also by providing the first detailed drawing of a bird-of-paradise proving that they did, despite much popular speculation to the opposite, indeed have feet like regular birds.
+Other empirical investigations he conducted included providing convincing evidence that lemmings were rodents and not, as some thought, spontaneously generated by the air, and also by providing the first detailed drawing of a bird-of-paradise proving that they did, despite much popular speculation to the opposite, indeed have feet like regular birds.
 Worm's primary use of his natural history collection was for the purpose of pedagogy.